 She began her career as an independent investigator in 2003 at the RI-MUHC, pioneering a research program in pediatric brain tumors, which is now unparalleled.
 Dr. Jabado's group was among the first to identify a histone mutation in human disease which has revolutionized this field.
 The epigenome was a previously unsuspected hallmark of oncogenesis and this discovery linked development and what we now know are epigenetic-driven cancers.

-Dr. Nada Jabado has over 150 peer-reviewed publications to her credit in such prominent journals as Nature Genetics, Nature, Science and Cancer Cell.
+Dr. Jabado has over 200 peer-reviewed publications to her credit in such prominent journals as Nature Genetics, Nature, Science and Cancer Cell.
 She is invited as keynote speaker to International symposia and top ranked universities and has been awarded funding from CIHR, Genome Canada, NIH, as well as a Large-Scale Genomics grant from Genome Canada.
-In 2015, Dr. Jabado was named as a Fellow of the Royal Society of Canada in the Life Sciences Division.
+In 2021, Dr. Jabado was awarded the Canadian Cancer Society's Robert L. Noble Prize, given for outstanding achievements in basic biomedical cancer research.

 OUR LATEST NEWS